koolamusic/awesome-imba/README.md

 - [Official Guide](http://imba.io/guides) - Official Imba Guide.
 - [Imba more depth Guide](https://imba.github.io/imba-guide/) - Imba more depth Guide.
 - [Hello World Imba Tutorial](https://github.com/jiggneshhgohel/hello-world-imba-tutorial) - This is a detailed tutorial documenting the steps taken to build the traditional [Hello World app](https://github.com/jiggneshhgohel/hello-world-imba).
+- [Why is Imba so fast?](https://scrimba.com/p/pJkZsB/c6B9rAM) - Learn why Imba is fast, how it works and then play around with it.
+- [Quick introduction to Imba Router](https://scrimba.com/playlist/pMvYcg) - Learn how imba-router works in Imba.
+- [Creating a todo-list app in Imba](https://scrimba.com/p/pDzDSZ/cRvRMSB) - Learn how to create an app faster and easier with Imba.

 ## External Resources